Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Tooth Extraction or Wisdom Tooth Removal

-Removing badly decayed or impacted teeth provides permanent relief and protects surrounding teeth.
+Removing badly decayed or impacted teeth provides permanent relief and protects surrounding teeth from further damage.

 How to Prevent Tooth Pain from Getting Worse at Night